 Do we care how long it takes to achieve the final position?
 Not much.
 We got our braking force earlier in the braking process than otherwise.
 We didn’t have to wait those agonizing 2 seconds for the full dive to occur.
 That means we stop in a shorter distance.

 Yep.
 Shocks can have a big effect on real-world stopping distances, even though the tires and the brakes haven’t changed.
-Worn shocks can kill you on the street, not only with increased braking distances but also due to poor handling.
+Worn shocks can kill you on the street, not only with poor handling but with increased braking distances.

 The same thing happens when cornering.
 The compression damping from the outside shocks and the rebound damping on the inside shocks both create forces that resist roll, slowing it down, and, by doing so, increase the rate of weight transfer across the axles because all forces created are reacted only at, and immediately by, the road at the tire contact patches.